What's Your Ideal Fertility Weight?

 Underweight women also at risk

-Women who are underweight may have issues with their hormone levels, like very low estrogen levels.
+Women who are underweight may have issues with their hormone levels, like having very low estrogen levels.
 They may also experience irregular or absent periods (anovulation), which could make it harder to conceive.

 Healthy fertility weight

-Find your BMI and identify your ideal fertility weight.
+Ask your doctor to help you find your BMI and identify your ideal fertility weight.
 If your ideal weight seems out of reach, work with your doctor to design a healthy diet and lifestyle plan.